2026 UVU Conference on

 Healing Through Story: Lessons from Around the World on Mental Health and Connection

-Join physician and award-winning filmmaker Delaney Ruston, creator of UNLISTED and HIDDEN PICTURES, for a powerful keynote exploring the personal and global dimensions of mental health.
-Drawing from her work with organizations like NAMI and the World Health Organization, Delaney shares compelling stories and key insights from around the world—highlighting what different cultures can teach us about mental health care, the critical need for access to services, and how systemic barriers often divide families more than the illnesses themselves.
-Through her unique blend of storytelling and advocacy, she underscores the transformative power of sharing our experiences to dissolve stigma, build connection, and inspire change.
-This session offers a deeply human perspective on today’s mental health challenges and the pathways forward for individuals, communities, and global systems alike.
+Join physician and award-winning filmmaker Delaney Ruston, creator of UNLISTED (about her father’s schizophrenia), HIDDEN PICTURES (about global mental health), and the SCREENAGERS films (about the social and emotional challenges facing youth today), for a powerful keynote exploring the personal and global dimensions of mental health.
+Drawing on her work with organizations such as NAMI and the World Health Organization, Delaney shares vivid stories and key insights from around the world, revealing what different cultures can teach us about mental health care, the urgent need for accessible services, and how systemic barriers often divide families more than the illnesses themselves.
+Along the way, she shares poignant-and at times funny-moments from her films, illustrating how storytelling can break down stigma and spark connection.
+Through this signature blend of insight, storytelling, and advocacy, she offers a deeply human perspective on today’s mental health challenges and illuminates pathways forward for individuals, communities, and global systems alike.

 Delaney Ruston, M.D.